-Dr. Wallace Ogufere is a leading orthapaedic surgeon at Lewisham hospital in London.
-He grew up in Oyo, Nigeria where effective healthcare is still a luxury and wanted to give something back with his 27 years of medical experience.
-Together with Oyo State's First Lady Florence Ajimobi he founded Programme ABC (Access to Basic Care) to provide free healthcare in remote areas.
+Dr. Wallace Ogufere, a leading orthapaedic surgeon at Lewisham hospital in London, grew up in Oyo, Nigeria where effective healthcare is still a luxury.
+With his 27 years of medical experience he wanted to give something back

-This was further optimised by using a pair of low power Aleutia T1 computers (one for reception and one for the consulting room) that consumed just 12 watts of power (80% less than Dell) and had the reliability of no moving parts.
+This was further optimised by using a pair of low power Aleutia T1 computers (one for reception and one for the consulting room) that consumed just 12 watts of power (80% less than Dell) and has the reliability of no moving parts.